 Ignored Expert: He's the head of security, but when he raises reasonable objections he tends to be ignored or shot down with little more reasoning than 'Nah, don't feel like it,' which frequently puts the crew or ship itself in grave danger on a regular basis.
 For example, he objects to sending their chief engineer instead of a lesser officer or just sending the needed technical information, but his caution is ignored, getting Geordi captured.

 Like Mogh, he took a very active hand in Klingon politics, to the point that he puts himself in the position to appoint a Chancellor.

 Like Sergei Rozhenko, he has a career in Starfleet wherein he discovers a son he never expected to have.

 Momma's Boy: Worf absolutely loves his adoptive mother Helena Rozhenko.
 He insists that she makes the best Rokeg blood pie in the entire galaxy, beat up five teenage boys he deemed "disrespectful" to her (with the implication that they had insulted her rather than him) at the age of 7, and one of his favorite places is her home of Minsk.

-Mother Russia Makes You Strong: While being a Klingon already makes him strong, Worf mentioned that his adoptive father took him camping in the Urals when he was a boy.
+Mother Russia Makes You Strong: While being a Klingon already makes him strong, Worf mentioned that his adoptive father (who raised him in Minsk) took him camping in the Urals when he was a boy.